 The pharmacy federation wants to organize the opening shifts on public holidays all over the region.
 The number of shifts is already decided, and the number of pharmacies open on the same day has to be as balanced as possible.
 Furthermore, every pharmacy is part of one shift only.
 For instance, if there are 12 pharmacies and the number of shifts is 3, every shift will consist of 4 pharmacies.
 Pharmacies and users are thought as concentrated in centroids (for instance, villages).
-For every centroid, the number of users and pharmacies are known.
+For every centroid, we know the number of users and the set of pharmacies located in it.
 The distance between every ordered pair of centroids is also known.
 For the sake of simplicity, we ignore congestion problems and we assume that every user will go to the closest open pharmacy.
-The target is to determine the sifts so that the total distance covered by the users is minimized.
+The target is to determine the shifts so that the total distance covered by the users is minimized.

-- y{ik} : 1 if pharmacy $j \in P$ takes part in shift k = 1...K, 0 otherwise; - z{ijk} : 1 if centroid $i \in C$ uses pharmacy $j \in P$ during shift $k = 1 \dots K$, 0 otherwise (notice: by optimality, z selects the nearest open pharmacy)
+- $y{ik}$ : 1 if pharmacy $j \in P$ takes part in shift $k = 1 \dots K$ , 0 otherwise; - zijk: 1 if centroid i ∈ C uses pharmacy j ∈ P during shift k = 1...K, 0 otherwise (notice: by optimality, z selects the nearest open pharmacy)